 If you have 30 minutes, try this:

-Designed to let your local media know you are coming to Washington, D.C. as a citizen-lobbyist to make the case for museums.
-You can e-mail this to your local media with a brief, personal introduction from you, conveying your availability for interviews or commentary before, during or after Museums Advocacy Day.
+Let your local media know you are coming to Washington, DC as a citizen-lobbyist to make the case for museums.
+You can e-mail this to your local media with a brief, personal introduction from you, informing them of your availability for interviews or commentary before, during or after Museums Advocacy Day.
 You should send to the media at least two weeks beforehand and, as with all these items, follow-up via phone and/or email.
 You also can include this tool in your press kit.

 If you have an hour, try one of these: